SMC-club/smrd/Builds/linux/README.md

 # Linux Build Instructions

-This document focuses on building smcd for development purposes under recent Ubuntu linux distributions.
+This document focuses on building smrd for development purposes under recent Ubuntu linux distributions.

 Development is regularly done on Ubuntu 16.04 or later.
 For non Ubuntu